alex-toy/darties/README.md

     - What was the turnover for recorders in the first semester of 2020 in Paris ?
     - What was the amount of sales for hifi in the march 2021 in Lyon ?
-    - What was the gross margin for ovens in the second trimester in Bordeaux ?
+    - What was the gross margin for ovens in the department (french administrative division) of Rhône in the second trimester of 2020 ?